West One Music Group: SOMOS

 SOMOS, is West One Music's Latin America-focused label, launched in January 2016, is one of West One Music Group's collection of independent labels, created in partnership with Colombian-born producer Felipe Arévalo.
 The music released on the SOMOS label is recorded in and around Latin America and is composed and produced entirely by Latin American musicians.
 The first release on the label, Os Jogos, was created with the Rio 2016 Olympic Games in mind, in partnership with Brazilian producer Comando S. The resulting album was described as "inspirational, vibrant and emotive Brazilian music for sports, action and leisure" by Brazil Music Exchange.

-Since its release, SOMOS has had multiple nominations for its albums in local and international award ceremonies, including The Lukas (2018 - "Album of The Year" Nominee; 2019 - "Album of The Year" 2 Nominations), The Mark Awards (2018 - "Best Use of Production Music in Commercial Advertisement" Nominee), The Production Music Awards (2019 - "Best Use of Production Music in Commercial Advertisement" Nominee) and the Jerry Goldsmith Awards (2018 - "Best Score for a Free Creation Form" Nominee).
+Since its release, SOMOS has had multiple nominations for its albums in local and international award ceremonies, including The Lukas (2018 - "Album of The Year" Nominee; 2019 - "Album of The Year" two nominations), The Mark Awards (2018 - "Best Use of Production Music in Commercial Advertisement" nominee), The Production Music Awards (2019 - "Best Use of Production Music in Commercial Advertisement" nominee) and the Jerry Goldsmith Awards (2018 - "Best Score for a Free Creation Form" nominee).

 Little Assembly

 Little Assembly is an independent commercial label—a later-added part of West One Music Group, broadening their music offering, with Edwin Cox as Creative Director and Adam Le Blanc as Head of A&R. An independent commercial label, Little Assembly focuses on experimental, often left-field pop music.
 Little Assembly launched in July 2017 with its first artist, Anna Lann.
-Anna Lann's single, Moist was the first release from the label, premiered by Bob Boilen of NPR Music.
-Anna Lann's previous releases had premiered with the likes of Wonderland.
+Anna Lann's single, "Moist" was the first release from the label, premiered by Bob Boilen of NPR Music.
+Anna Lann's previous releases had premiered with Wonderland.